-FOR COURTS, COURT UNITS and FPDOs WITH NO EVIDENCE OF A COVID-19 RESURGENCE WITHIN THEIR LOCAL COMMUNITIES AND THAT SATISFY THE GATING CRITERIA A THIRD TIME
+FOR COURTS, COURT UNITS and FPDOS WITH NO EVIDENCE OF A COVID-19 RESURGENCE WITHIN THEIR LOCAL COMMUNITIES AND THAT SATISFY THE GATING CRITERIA A THIRD TIME

+THE COURT WILL BEGIN TAILORING PLANS FOR PHASE THREE ONCE THE COURT ENTERS PHASE TWO

+Phase Three

+Individuals

+Phase Three

-Phase Three Individuals EMPLOYEES, including VULNERABLE INDIVIDUALS[], return to work.
-EMPLOYEES must practice at least 6-foot physical distancing, preferably more, minimizing exposure to social settings where distancing may not be practical and continuing to observe precautionary measures.
-The wearing of masks continues to be required consistent with the Court's Standing Orders.
+VULNERABLE INDIVIDUALS\ return to work, but should practice 6-foot physical distancing, minimizing exposure to social settings where distancing may not be practical.
+Continue to observe precautionary measures when social distancing is not possible, such as wearing of face coverings.

 PERSONAL TRAVEL should take into account potential out-of-state travel precautions and return quarantine requirements.

-Phase Three Chief Judge, Court, CUE, and FPD Everyone should CONSIDER MINIMIZING time spent in crowded environments.
-Resume UNRESTRICTED STAFFING of worksites under the direction of the supervisor of a particular unit.
-ON-SITE PUBLIC FACING ACTIVITIES AND SITE VISITS TO SUPERVISEES AND CLIENTS can be resumed under the direction of the supervisor of a particular unit.
+Everyone should CONSIDER MINIMIZING time spent in crowded environments.

+Resume UNRESTRICTED STAFFING of worksites.

+ON-SITE PUBLIC FACING ACTIVITES AND SITE VISITS TO SUPERVISEES AND CLIENTS can be fully resumed.

 Continue to rely on local public health and CDC guidance to inform your local medical based decisions.

-Continue to work with supervisors to consider REASONABLE ACCOMMODATIONS for personnel who are members of VULNERABLE POPULATIONS or have other personal requirements needing to be addressed.
+Continue to work with supervisors to consider REASONABLE ACCOMMODATIONS for personnel who are members of a VULNERABLE POPULATIONS or have other personal requirements needing to be addressed.

 COORDINATE ANY CONTRACTOR OR CONTRACT ISSUES with the appropriate Contracting Officer or Contracting Officer's Representative.

-ENGAGE IN FOCUSED CLEANING for any exposed areas.
-ENHANCED CLEANING of all frequently touched surfaces and public areas continues.

-LARGE VENUES AND COMMON AREAS (e.g., courtrooms, jury assembly areas, etc.) can operate under limited 6-foot physical distancing protocols as authorized by the District's Pandemic Planning Committee.
+EACH PHASE OF THIS GUIDANCE ADDRESSES THOSE ASPECTS OF DAILY AND OFFICE LIFE FOR WHICH RESTRICTIONS REMAIN APPROPRIATE DUE TO COVID-19.